 Sensors and software in perfect harmony

-At Thingstream we believe that those sensor manufacturers who do deliver their sensors in a ready-to-sense prototyping format will be the market leaders in coming years.
+We believe that those sensor manufacturers who do deliver their sensors in a ready-to-sense prototyping format will be the market leaders in coming years.
 This is partly because their customers are changing.
 Nontraditional engineering firms are now entering the IoT fray ranging from university hacksters, digital agencies who work in agile sprints to leading consultancies such as Deloitte who put teams of analysts into a room to create prototype devices for their customers.
-These organisations are looking to rapidly connect a sensor to a connected board which transmits the ‘sensor values’ directly into software applications to build prototypes…quickly.
+These organisations are looking to rapidly connect a sensor to a connected board which transmits the ‘sensor values’ directly into software applications to build prototypes… quickly.
 They often fail fast, learn, iterate and improve to a finished product in no time.

 Certain manufacturers are making this happen.
 Swiss-based Sensirion, the world’s leading manufacturer of temperature and humidity sensors actively promote various tools to enable developers to work with their sensor hardware.
 For prototypers looking to develop remotely connected sensing devices they need to consider the ‘connected’ aspect, hence using the globally wirelessly connected Thingstream Starter Kit with Sensirion products is a super quick way to build a prototype which not only works anywhere in the world but also enables the easy processing and transformation of the binary data into meaningful information for any upstream IoT application.